chongtinghoivan/CloudCareerPro/README.md

 2. No progress on CloudCareerPRO due to harmonica teaching, rehearsal with King's Harmonica Quintet and family dinner.

 ### Day 10 (8 May 2022)
-1. Finished drafting course outline
+1. Finished drafting the course outline of "100 Days Of Cloud Blueprint"
 2. Happy Mother's Day!
 3. Got 3 new leads (A total of 45 leads)